Policies | Jordan Journal of Applied Science-Humanities Series | Association of Arab Universities

 The Jordan Journal of Applied Science - Humanities Series places great importance on maintaining transparency and integrity throughout the publication process.
 To ensure trust in the scientific process and the credibility of published articles, we require authors, reviewers, and editors to disclose any potential conflicts of interest.

-Editorial Policies and peer review process
+Editorial Policies and Peer Review Process

 The editorial board is responsible for managing the overall direction of the journal and, over the peer review process and they follow the COPE’s guidelines for retracting articles when considering retracting, issuing expressions of concern about, and issuing corrections for the articles that have been published in journal.
 And the editorial board should search for reviewer and editor misconduct and the editor should take reasonably responsive measures when ethical complaints have been presented concerning a submitted manuscript or published paper.